 Neuromuscular Dentistry: Adjustments made to a horse’s teeth affect alignment of the TMJ and the whole body, and laying the foundation for balance in a horse’s mouth and TMJ promotes improved health and performance.
 Gretchen offers full body dental evaluations, incorporating bodywork to evaluate the individual horse’s muscular health and range of motion, posture and general balance.
 After the initial evaluation Complete Dental Alignment of the TMJ is offered with careful consideration for the individual’s needs.

 Specialized hand floats are used because they correctly fit the natural angles of the horse’s teeth, and allow for small, precise and specific adjustments which will affect the balance of the TMJ and corresponding neurological health and biomechanics.
 During the work the horse stands with freedom of movement in the whole body, and is given frequent breaks to relax, release and reset while adjusting gradually to the changes.
 Because neuromuscular dentistry brings a horse’s TMJ and teeth into balanced rotation and wear, less work will need to be done over time in order to maintain dental balance.

 Equine Performance Bodywork: During bodywork Gretchen focuses on establishing relaxed communication with the horse, identifying and releasing tension, and improving range of motion.
 She offers sessions per individual horse, which include an initial full body evaluation, followed by about an hour to hour and a half session of bodywork.
 It is generally easiest to work in a stall or run in, wherever the horse is most comfortable and relaxed.
 Gretchen is happy to share easy techniques which can improve wellness, performance and understanding for you and your horses.

 Gretchen is certified in The Masterson Method®, a mixed modality practice incorporating concepts from chiropractic theory, neurological/energy work, myofascial release, craniosacral principles, acupressure, massage, and more.
 This method of bodywork strongly emphasizes listening to the horses and following their responses, encouraging relaxation as the foundation then followed by movement to release deep layers of tension.
-Gretchen also integrates advanced training and attunements in Reiki, and sometimes basic use of essential oils as well.
+Gretchen also integrates advanced training and attunements in Reiki, additional acupressure points and sometimes basic use of essential oils.